 View this post on Instagram

 The second you walk into this shop, that delicious pungent odor of good cheese hits your nose.
-The shelves are stocked with all kinds of delicious cheese accouterment, but your eyes immediately drift toward the display counter.
-It’s stocked with cheese from all over the world which is noted by the little country flags sticking out of each wedge.
+The shelves are stocked with all kinds of delicious cheese accouterments, but your eyes immediately drift toward the display counter.
+It’s stocked with cheese from all over the world, which is noted by the little country flags sticking out of each wedge.
 Buy a hunk and head to the beach.

 The Victorian Grill | 60 Main Avenue